 Packing fragile items is one of the most stressful parts of preparing for a move.
 Whether you’re moving down the road in Manchester, NH, relocating your family to Portsmouth, or planning a long-distance move across New England, ensuring your delicate belongings make it safely from point A to point B is essential.
 Broken dishes, cracked picture frames, or damaged electronics can turn what should be an exciting new chapter into a frustrating and expensive headache.

 At College Bound Movers, we’ve been helping families and businesses move across New Hampshire and New England since 1991.
 With decades of experience, our professional movers know exactly how to protect delicate items and reduce the risks that come with transporting them.
-In this guide, we’ll share five easy tips for packing fragile items, along with a step-by-step breakdown for specific belongings.
+In this guide, we’ll share five easy tips for packing fragile items and breakables, along with a step-by-step breakdown for specific belongings.

 1. Prepare Well Beforehand